lud77/Factorize/README.md

     - [x] EVENTS: Emit on file change
     - [x] EVENTS: Socket: socket listener, together with CLI tool to connect and send messages
     - [x] EVENTS: Accumulator
+- [x] Can we introduce jimp as well?
+Is it interoperable with image-js? what would it add?
 - [x] Introduce Pulse-type signals
 - [x] Introduce Sources panel palette